Dorfeuheinz/cigar/README.md

 ## Feature plan

-- Package modules folder with the app installer
 - UI: failures should be reported on device unable to connect
 - UI: connect / disconnect button should properly bring device into communication mode
 - UI: config mode state should be reflected properly on refresh